vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ---
 ### Monitor cable

-The Philips monitor has a single DisplayPort 1.4 and 3x HDMI 2.0 ports.
+The Philips monitor has one DisplayPort 1.4 port and three HDMI 2.0 ports.
 The MacBook M4 Pro has Thunderbolt 4 ports (USB-C) with DisplayPort 2.1.
 To drive the full 5120×1440 resolution at 165 Hz, I use a DisplayPort cable for the best possible signal quality.